Nursing homes, factory owners and immigrants brace for fallout from Supreme Court ruling

 You May Also Like

-Alan Greenspan, influential economist and former Federal Reserve Chair, has died at age 100.
-His death marks the end of an era in U.S. economic policy.
+Alan Greenspan, influential former Federal Reserve chair, has died at age 100.
+This marks the end of a significant era in U.S. economic history.